publiccodenet/about/activities/grant-applications/index.md

 type: Index
 ---

-# Applying for grant applications
+# Institutional fundraising and grant applications

 Our [financial model](../../organization/financial-model.md) includes applying for structural funding and grants from institutions.